-Reviews of both the Recovery and Wind Down Plans take place at least annually and where appropriate are aligned to existing annual market exercise regimes (e.g. default management fire drills) in order to simulate the implications of executing the Recovery and/or Wind Down Plans to ensure they remain relevant.
-Additionally, where the underlying business model of LCH is amended, the change framework in place ensures the implications of a change to the business model are considered with reference to the Recovery and Wind Down Plans and any necessary updates are made.
+Reviews of both the Recovery and Wind Down Plans take place at least annually and are supported by testing conducted in annual market exercise regimes (e.g. default management fire drills) in order to simulate the implications of executing the Recovery and/or Wind Down Plans to ensure they remain relevant.
+Additionally, if the underlying business model of LCH is amended, the change framework in place ensures the implications of a change to the business model are considered with reference to the Recovery and Wind Down Plans and any necessary updates are made.
 The LCH Board approves the Recovery and Wind Down Plans and is the final governance authority for updates to the plans.